 There are good reasons to rebrand, not the least of which is to stay viable in the market or simply to survive.
 The history of business is littered with companies that refused to change and are now left as footnotes.

-To consider rebranding, it's important to answer the following questions:
+To consider rebranding, and the fears of rebranding, it's important to answer the following questions:

 1. Has your market share consistently decreased?
 If so, consider the reasons for it.
 The economy, market trends and the lack of best business practices can be reasons for a drop in market share.
 But if your competitors are taking market share from you, then changes must be made or you risk irrelevancy.
 Rebranding - becoming more meaningful to your target audience - may be in order.